 All available multimedia resources should be used for teaching the art of drawing, painting, sculpture and photography.

 Learning outside the classroom, in a natural environment, makes the pupil learn quickly and easily.
 When the aim is to teach arts to home school students, field study trips and outdoor activities must be made part of the curriculum.

 Students should visit museums, art and painting exhibitions, and art councils at the community level.
 There, by observing the making of paintings or seeing sculptures – and above all meeting painters – will greatly motivate students.

 Music and Literature

 Music and literature are two art forms which are often overlooked by home schools.
 One should not forget that often, the journey of great fiction writers, musicians or singers starts from storytelling sessions with their parents.
-First, a selection of good reading material from novels, short stories, fiction and humor should be made; and then, students must be motivated to read these aloud in class with expressions.
+First, a selection of good reading material from novels, short stories, fiction and humor should be made; and then, students must be motivated to read these aloud with dramatic expression.

-A child is always fond of music, and musical instruments if being played around will always attract him or her.
+A student of any age will be always fond of music, and musical instruments if being played around will always attract him or her.
 Music classes should also be part of the home school program in order to expose hidden talents.
-Playing instruments like guitar, piano, harmonica, etc. may be taught also from an early age.
-Here again, software and other multimedia tools can play a much broader role in providing knowledge of quality music to children.
+Playing instruments like guitar, piano, harmonica, etc. may be taught from an early age.
+Here again, software and other multimedia tools can play a much broader role in providing knowledge of quality music.

 In a nutshell, the incorporation of different arts in the home school curriculum will immensely benefit students to broaden their understanding of surrounding social disciplines.
 It is therefore a must for a home school family to incorporate art in its curriculum.